-A federal jury has awarded $3.6 million in the first bellwether trial for the thousands of IVC filter lawsuits that have been filed over serious injuries.
+A federal jury has awarded $3.6 million in the first bellwether trial for the thousands of IVC filter failure lawyers that have filed lawsuits over serious injuries.

 The lawsuit was filed on behalf of a woman who received an IVC filter made by C.R.
 Bard.
 The device shifted from its intended position and perforated the large vein that carries blood from the extremities to the heart.
 The device broke apart and punctured her heart and other organs the lawsuit said.